Table of Contents

 Latency Requirements for Audio Calls:

-For standard audio calls in Microsoft Teams, the recommended latency is less than 150 milliseconds (ms) one way (total round trip should be less than 300 ms).
+For standard audio calls in Microsoft Teams, the recommended good latency is less than 150 milliseconds (ms) one way (total round trip should be less than 300 ms).
 This ensures that there is minimal delay between participants during conversations, maintaining natural and real-time communication.

 Latency Requirements for Video Calls: